-I borrowed The Breeders’ Pod album on vinyl from the library as a teenager.
-That’s not a typo or a euphemism, our local library had a record department and you could borrow albums from it for 50p or something.
+I borrowed Pod on vinyl from the library as a teenager.
+That’s not a typo or a euphemism, our local library had a record department that you could borrow albums from for 50p a week or something.
 Maybe you still can; I haven’t been to the library for a while.

 Around the same time I was pirating music with the assistance of my local library, I picked up The Beatles’ Rock & Roll Music Volumes 1 and 2 from a second-hand shop.
-This was my first real introduction to their music (obviously I’d heard them plenty, but I’d never really immersed myself).
-You may think that these two volumes aren’t the best way into The Beatles, but I was stunned by Back In The USSR, I Saw Her Standing There, Helter Skelter and Revolution and became a fan immediately.
+This was my first real introduction to their music (obviously I’d heard them plenty, but I’d never owned any of their albums).
+You may think that these two volumes aren’t the best way into The Beatles, but I was hearing tracks like Back In The USSR, I Saw Her Standing There, Helter Skelter and Revolution for the first time.
+Now I could see what the fuss was all about.
+I became a fan immediately.